mathml-refresh/mathml-css-proposals/math-variant-explainer.md

 * The LaTeX formula
   `\exp{\mathbf{A}} \in {{\mathfrak{gl}}_n\left(\mathbb R\right)}`
-  is written with the exponential function using "normal" variant, matrix A using "bold" variant, lie alegra using "fraktur" variant, integer n using "italic" variant and set of numbers R using "double-struck" variant.
+  is written with the exponential function using "normal" variant, the matrix A using "bold" variant, the Lie algebra using "fraktur" variant, the integer n using "italic" variant and the set of numbers R using "double-struck" variant.
 The `\math*` commands could just be mapped to equivalent HTML nodes, styled with the `math-variant` property.
   ![\exp{\mathbf{A}} \in {{\mathfrak{gl}}_n\left(\mathbb R\right)}](/math-variant-latex-example.png)